Are you pregnant and feel like you’re gaining too much fat?

 - ensure you are getting enough sleep

-With that being said, the most common reason for excess weight gain during pregnancy is due to increased caloric intake so you must ALWAYS pay attention to the amount of food you consume on a daily basis..
+The most common reason for excess weight gain during pregnancy is due to increased calorie intake, so you must ALWAYS pay attention to the amount of food you are consuming on a daily basis.

 Can I get in shape while pregnant?

-I have an entire article on how to get in shape while pregnant.
-But as always, check in with your provider before doing any type of exercise or dietary program.
+I have an entire article on how to get in shape while pregnant through lifestyle changes.
+But as always, check in with your provider before doing any type of exercise routine.

 Other Related Questions

-If you are losing a significant amount of weight in the first trimester, you may have a condition called hyperemesis gravidarum.
-If severe, this condition may require IV fluid hydration, electrolyte replacement, and hospital admission.
+If you experience severe morning sickness and are losing a significant amount of weight in the first trimester, you may have a hyperemesis gravidarum.
+This condition may require IV fluid hydration, electrolyte replacement, and hospital admission.

 Do you burn more calories when pregnant?